 If you want to get started, just use one of the links in this section!
 You can read more about our choices below.

-For most people we recommend just donating through Founder's Pledge Climate Change Fund.
+For most people we recommend just donating through Founder's Pledge Climate Change Fund via every.org.
 They currently support CATF, Carbon180 and TerraPraxis.
-The above is a special link that enables them (via Google Analytics) to track the amount of donations coming from us so we can then evaluate how much Bitcoiners have contributed.
-These donations should be tax-exempt in the US and UK.
+These donations should be tax-exempt in the US.

-We have found a great alternative especially for US citizens in every.org.
+We have found a great donation vehicle especially for US citizens in every.org.
 They are a meta-charity that is building a social network for donors.
-So if you go to our page there, you can donate to The Founder's Pledge Climate Change Fund, Carbon180, Climate Action Task Force, or Sunrise Movement, and it will get counted for us.
+So if you go to our page there, you can donate to The Founder's Pledge Climate Change Fund, Carbon180, Climate Action Task Force, Sunrise Movement or TerraPraxis, and it will get counted for us.
 They also accept bitcoin through Coinbase.

 For Germans (and maybe other Europeans, though they would probably not get a tax refund), it's more effective to go through our special donation page at Effektiv-Spenden, which supports CATF, Carbon180 and the ITIF Clean Energy Program.

 If you prefer classical offsetting, here's our link to myclimate International.
 Donations should be tax-deductible at least in Switzerland.

 Again, Germans get a different link, this one is for myclimate Germany.